-The focus of UCM’s History BA, and why you might want to choose this program instead of the BS, is the foreign language component.
-You can learn Spanish, German or French.
-Chinese is also offered some semesters.
+Interested in exploring foreign languages?
+While the History B.S. allows for a wide range of elective courses, the History B.A. includes Spanish, German, French and Chinese (offered per semester avaliability).
 Besides language classes, the History degree program curriculum at UCM includes robust course offerings that cover a range of eras.
 Some popular courses you may take include:

 As a History major at the University of Central Missouri, you’ll also enjoy one-on-one advising with a faculty mentor who will provide academic guidance, as well as support for internship and job opportunities, so you’ll be well-prepared for the workplace by the time you graduate.